Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/TROUBLESHOOTING.md

   - [Get additional help](#get-additional-help)
     - [Filing GitHub issues](#filing-github-issues)

-## Implicit prefetch issue in ServiceBusReceiverClient
+## Implicit prefetch in ServiceBusReceiverClient
 Even after the application disables prefetch in the client builder, the `receiveMessages` API in `ServiceBusReceiverClient` can re-enable prefetch implicitly, which may not be obvious.